sourcebots/website/content/blog/2018-04-23-noo-noo-from-collyers-college-wins-sourcebots-2018.md

 [RGS-robot-image]: /img/2018/robots/RGS.jpg

-The final promised to be interesting as a variety of different approaches were taken by the participating robots. _Out of the Blue_, _Brenda_ and _Bodgenhurst_'s robot each attempted to capture tokens in their open front halves by driving up to tokens with their arms open, before closing them around the tokens.
+The final promised to be interesting as a variety of different approaches were taken by the participating robots. _Out Of The Blue_, _Brenda_ and _Bodgenhurst_'s robot each attempted to capture tokens in their open front halves by driving up to tokens with their arms open, before closing them around the tokens.

-_Out of the Blue_ extended this strategy by first driving through the tokens in their own zone with their arms closed, which pushed some of the undesirable tokens out of their zone before they collected their own tokens.
+_Out Of The Blue_ extended this strategy by first driving through the tokens in their own zone with their arms closed, which pushed some of the undesirable tokens out of their zone before they collected their own tokens.
 This had given the robot a strong position after the league matches; by ranking second they